#visa

 Professions/activities that are generally not eligible for an Artist Visa:

-Professions/Activities Not Covered by an Artist Visa:
+Professions/Activities not covered by an Artist Visa:

 • Actors